lewinschmitt/inclusivEU/index.md

   caption: "Photos via [**Unsplash**](https://unsplash.com) and [**Pulse of Europe**](https://www.kickstarter.com/projects/pulseofeurope/european-rainbow-flag)"
 excerpt: "How can the European Commission improve the diversity of its workforce?
 This project identified shortcomings in the hiring process and proposes several actions to include underrepresented groups."
 intro:
-  - excerpt: '_"What can we do so that our institutions better represent the diversity of our European societies?"_ `Commission President von der Leyen at the European Parliament, 17 June 2020`'
+  - excerpt: '_"What can we do so that our institutions better represent the diversity of our European societies?"_ `Commission President von der Leyen at the European Parliament, 17 June 2020`
+  While progress has been made to include more women in middle and senior management and to improve access for people with disabilities, the inclusion of historically underrepresented groups of people remains inadequate.'
 feature_row:
   - image_path: /assets/img/ernesto-velazquez-0Uyvgcnl83g-unsplash.jpg
     alt: "placeholder image 1"